Joe-Collins-1986/minesweeper/README.md

    ---

    #### Difficulty selection
-   The difficutly options that the user selects will affect the size of the board and the number of mines hidden.
+   The difficulty options that the user selects will affect the size of the board and the number of mines hidden.

    ![Difficulty](readme_assets/features/demo-features/difficulty.png)
    <br>